fastapi/fastapi/docs/advanced/using-request-directly.md

 ## `Request` documentation

 You can read more details about the <a href="https://www.starlette.io/requests/" class="external-link" target="_blank">`Request` object in the official Starlette documentation site</a>.

+!!! note "Technical Details"
+    You could also use `from starlette.requests import Request`.

+    **FastAPI** provides it directly just as a convenience for you, the developer.
+But it comes directly from Starlette.